|Name in English||Number of staff

-The Office for Foreigners (OFF) is the authority responsible for examining applications for international protection and competent to take decisions at first instance.
-The number of caseworkers in 2021 was 29 (in comparison to 25 in 2020), who were responsible for conducting interviews and examining applications for international protection.
+The Office for Foreigners (OFF) is the authority responsible for examining applications for international protection and is competent to take decisions at first instance.
+In 2022, there were approximately 50 caseworkers (in comparison to 29 in 2021) who were responsible for conducting interviews and examining applications for international protection.

-Caseworkers are trained in all aspects of the asylum procedure, in particular drafting of decisions and conducting interviews.
-The training is provided internally as well as through the European Asylum Support Office (EASO).
-In addition, training for staff members conducted by UNHCR is envisaged, although no further information is available on which topics.
-Specific training is also provided by psychologists and EASO to staff members of the Department on Proceedings for International Protection on interviewing vulnerable groups immediately upon recruitment.
-Although there is no specialised unit for vulnerable groups within the OFF, only qualified staff members are allowed to decide on applications from persons with special needs.
-In 2020 the number of such staff members was 21.
-In 2021 this information has not been provided upon request.
+Caseworkers are trained in all aspects of the asylum procedure, in particular, drafting decisions and conducting interviews.
+The training is provided internally as well as through the European Union Agency for Asylum (EUAA).
+In addition, training for staff members conducted by UNHCR is envisaged, although there is no further information regarding the topics.
+Specific training on interviewing vulnerable groups is provided by the psychologists and EUAA to staff members of the Department on Proceedings for International Protection immediately upon recruitment.
+Although there is no specialised unit for vulnerable groups within the OFF, only qualified and experienced staff members are allowed to decide on applications from persons with special needs.
+In 2020, the number of such staff members was 21.
+In 2022, this information has not been provided upon request.

 As regards the internal structure of the OFF, the Department on Proceedings in International Protection of the OFF is divided into three units handling regular procedures, while one unit is responsible for accelerated and inadmissibility procedures.